Audience: Franklin University students.

 Perusall How-To Guides

-- Getting Started Since Perusall is integrated in the learning management system (Canvas), you can skip the section about enrolling.
+- Getting Started - Since Perusall is integrated in the learning management system (Canvas) and uses open educational resources, you can skip the sections about enrolling and purchasing.

 Accessibility in Perusall